cupOJoseph/ratehopper-contracts/README.md

-    fromDebtAsset, // Debt asset address on source protocol toDebtAsset, // Debt asset address on destination protocol amount, // Amount to swap (MaxUint256 for full debt) slippageAdjustedAmount, // Source amount with slippage adjustment collateralAssets, // Array of collateral assets
+    fromDebtAsset, // Debt asset address on source protocol toDebtAsset, // Debt asset address on destination protocol amount, // Amount to swap (MaxUint256 for full debt) collateralAssets, // Array of collateral assets
     fromExtraData, // Protocol-specific data for source
     toExtraData, // Protocol-specific data for destination
-    paraswapParams, // Parameters for token swaps if needed );
+    paraswapParams // Parameters for token swaps if needed );
 ```